peteash10/2017-body-of-work/README.md

 1. [Other works of mine which led up to this project](https://github.com/peteash10/2017-body-of-work/tree/master/words/Other-Works)
 2. [Why GitHub?](https://github.com/peteash10/2017-body-of-work/blob/master/words/Misc-Texts/Why%20Github.md) - Why I'm using this service rather than a website or blog.
+3. [Focus](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Focus.md) - an essay on the differing meanings of the word in photography.
+4. [Notes on Sitting In Stagram](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Notes%20on%20Sitting%20In%20Stagram.md) - An artwork of mine referencing Alvin Lucier went viral and caused some thoughts.
+5. [Photographs are a form of data visualisation](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Photographs%20are%20a%20form%20of%20data%20visualisation.md) - I mean, it's obvious really.
+6. [Systemic Photography](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Systemic%20Photography.md) - Thinking about Vilém Flusser and the systems that inform photography.
+7. [Understanding Schilling](https://github.com/peteash10/2017-body-of-work/blob/master/words/Essays/Understanding%20Schilling.md) - Trying to work out what the hell Alfons Schilling was doing and why.

 ##Timeline